-- To sensitize students towards innovation in design to improve the quality of life of users as well as comply with environment protection. - To stimulate the students to engage in creativity and integrate sustainability in their design endeavours.
+Objectives of this course are as follows: sitize students towards innovation in design to improve the quality of life of users l as comply with environment protection. nulate the students to engage in creativity and integrate sustainability in their endeavours.